Last Updated on 24th November 2022

 Young people with autism have the same right to access and participate in digital spaces safely.
 It’s important to remember there are also many good things about the internet and social media can be really beneficial to someone who has autism.

-In this article we highlight 3 ways that you can support children with autism to mitigate the impacts of cyberbullying.
+In this article, we highlight 3 ways that you can support children with autism about cyberbullying.

 1. Take the time to explain what cyberbullying is

 Cyberbullying is any form of bullying behaviour that takes place in online spaces such as social media, gaming platforms or via digital devices.

 As some people with autism have different methods of communicating and interacting with others, it may be difficult for them to identify bullying behaviours.
 Unfortunately, this can mean that any bullying may continue or escalate.